-- (1) Excludes 4,993,430 shares of Common Stock issuable upon exercise of options outstanding at October 1, 1996, with a weighted average exercise price of \$5.47 per share, other than options to acquire 144,900 shares that will be exercised, and which underlying shares will be sold in the Offering, by certain Selling Stockholders.
+- (1) Excludes 4,982,730 shares of Common Stock issuable upon exercise of options outstanding at October 15, 1996, with a weighted average exercise price of \$5.48 per share, other than options to acquire 155,600 shares that will be exercised, and which underlying shares will be sold in the Offering, by certain Selling Stockholders.
 See "Capitalization,"

-"Management--Compensation of Directors," "Management--TeleTech Stock Option Plan," "Underwriters" and note 11 to the Company's Consolidated and Combined Financial Statements (the "Financial Statements"). - (2) If the Underwriters' over-allotment option is exercised in full, the Company will use the net proceeds it will receive for working capital and general corporate purposes.
+"Management--Compensation of Directors," "Management--TeleTech Stock Option Plan," and "Underwriters." - (2) If the Underwriters' over-allotment option is exercised, the Company will use the net proceeds it will receive for working capital and general corporate purposes.
 See "Use of Proceeds."